Yorams/pubquizunit/readme.md

 - Clone the git repository: (or download and extract all the files to a folder on your disk.)

 		git clone https://github.com/Yorams/pubquizunit.git

-- Go to the folder and run:
+- Go to the folder and rename the "settings_empty.json" to "settings.json" and fill in the database settings.
+- If the settings are correct, install the package:

 	    npm install
-- Once installed everything rename the "settings_empty.json" to "settings.json" and adjust settings.

 Because Pubquizunit uses SQLite3, it has to compile the SQLite3 package.
 Sometimes it's a bitch and it does not want to compile.
 So if you get allot of errors you can try to install SQLite seperate with root access.